telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/react-report-viewer/react-report-viewer-overview.md

 ---
-title: React Report Viewer Overview
+title: Overview
-page_title: React Report Viewer Overview
+page_title: React Report Viewer at a glance
-description: React Report Viewer Overview
+description: "Find out more about the available non-native React Report Viewer, the requirements to use it, and its browser support."
 slug: telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/react-report-viewer/react-report-viewer-overview
-tags: react,report,viewer,overview
+tags: react, report, viewer, overview
 published: True
 position: 0
 previous_url: /react-report-viewer, /using-reports-in-applications/display-reports-in-applications/web-application/react-report-viewer/react-report-viewer-overview